dhleong/judo/README.md

 and I didn't want to have to deal with compiling stuff (although it does mean Judo uses a good deal more memory than Vim which inspired it).

+### Installing on macOS

+You can easily install a build on macOS using [Homebrew][12]:

+    brew tap dhleong/judo
+    brew install judo

+Then, simply use the installed `judo` binary as described below.

+### Installing on others

-Builds will eventually be put on the releases page, but for now you can build your own using the included Gradle script:
+Builds can be found on the [releases page][13], or you can build your own using the included Gradle script:

     ./gradlew jar

 Then, to run:

-    java -jar judo/build/libs/judo-1.0-SNAPSHOT.jar
+    java -jar judo/build/libs/judo-{version}.jar

 Since Judo needs tight control over the terminal, you unfortunately cannot simply do `./gradle run`, which also means running a debug build from IntelliJ won't work as expected.
 Instead, you can run like this:

-    java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005 -jar judo/build/libs/judo-1.0-SNAPSHOT.jar
+    java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005 -jar judo/build/libs/judo-{version}.jar

 and connect IntelliJ's debugger to it by creating a "Remote" debug run configuration.

+However you invoke the jar, you can save that as a script and use it in place of `judo` in the examples below.

+Note that you may also need to install [Java 8][14] if it isn't already available.

 ### Connecting to a Server